-Best 2016 Beginner’s Metal Detector for the Money
+Best Metal Detector for Beginners

 - Gray Ghost Original metal detecting Headphones (~$80) – rugged and comfortable.
 Last for years.
 Worth the extra $40 or so over the cheap alternatives.
-You must have good headphones.

 - Garrett Pro Pointer pinpointer (~$115-125) – This makes detecting so much more fun.
 Rarely available used.
 The alternative brands are not as good.
 This is the one to buy.
 It can be resold in a day if you don’t continue the hobby.
-I like the orange one.

 - Extra battery – ~$80 – not necessary but can be a lifesaver in the field.